sipcapture/cacheep/README.md

 # CACHEEP: LRU-CACHE API + ENUM DNS Server

-Cacheep exposes [LRU-CACHE](https://www.npmjs.com/package/lru-cache) via a simple Express REST API, happily accepting and managing simple key/values pairs or full JSON objects with custom expirations, automatically deleting the least-recently-used items.
-Data can be used to manage anything real-time, for correlation and blacklisting _(anything, really)_ and consumed via broadly available interfaces such as REST, DNS/ENUM and many more.
+Cacheep exposes an [LRU-CACHE](https://www.npmjs.com/package/lru-cache) with a simple Express REST API, happily managing simple key/values pairs or full JSON objects with custom expirations, automatically deleting the least-recently-used items.
+Data can be used to manage anything real-time, for correlation or blacklisting _(anything, really)_ to be consumed via broadly available interfaces such as REST, DNS/ENUM and more upcoming.

 * status: experimental